simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 Local Markets are a means for exchanging goods outside of Commodity Exchanges.
 Due to their important role in the economy, please refer to [this dedicated tutorial](../local-markets) on how they are used.

+### Administration Center

+The AC allows you to hold elections for a planetary governor, who can set taxes and fees.
+Only planetary residents and licensees fulfilling tasks for the Exodus Council are eligible to participate in votes.

 ## About this page

 This page is part of the advanced tutorial series, which encompasses parts 3 through 8.
 Use the arrows on the sides to cycle through all available tutorials in order, from introductory to more and more specific topics.